Shagshag/prestashop-documentation/ImageCore.md

 * Visibility: **protected**
 * This property is **static**.
-* This property is defined in classes\Image.php line 59
+* This property is defined in [classes/Image.php line 59](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Image.php#59)

 ### $definition